 - Unpublished dependencies apply to the unpublished version of a publishable solution component that is being updated.
 After the solution component is published, it becomes a published dependency.

 Solution internal dependencies are dependencies where actions with a solution component require an action for another solution component.
 For example, if you delete an entity, you should expect that all the entity attributes will be deleted with it.
 Any entity relationships with other entities will also be deleted.

 However, an internal dependency may lead to a published dependency and still require manual intervention.
-For example, if you have included a lookup field on an entity form and then delete the primary entity in the relationship, you cannot complete that deletion until you remove the lookup field from the related entity form and then publish the form.
+For example, if you include a lookup field on an entity form and then delete the primary entity in the relationship, you can’t complete that deletion until you remove the lookup field from the related entity form and then publish the form.

-When performing actions programmatically with solutions you can use messages related to the Dependency entity.
-See Dependency Entity Messages and Methods for messages you can use to identify dependencies that may exist before you delete a component or uninstall a solution.
+When you perform actions programmatically with solutions, you can use messages related to the Dependency entity.
+See Dependency entity messages and methods for messages you can use to identify dependencies that may exist before you delete a component or uninstall a solution.

-When you edit solutions by using Microsoft Dynamics CRM 2011, you may find that you cannot delete a solution component because it has a published dependency with another solution component.
+When you edit solutions you may find that you can’t delete a solution component because it has a published dependency with another solution component.
 Or, you may not be able to uninstall a managed solution because one of the components in the managed solution has been used in a customization in another unmanaged solution.